jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 # Creating a unity mod

 This guide will help you build your first mod and load it in the game.
 You can adapt it afterwards to your needs.
-This guide is written Unity version 2021.2.13f1.

 ## Import template
 Download the [ExampleMod](https://github.com/StationeersMods/ExampleMod).
 This contains a working starter mod you can easily adapt.

+- Using Unity 2022.3.7f1, create a 3d Built-In Render Pipeline project for your mod
-- Copy the project into a project folder (ex.
-ExampleMod)
+- Copy the ExampleMod project into your project folder
 - In Assets/Assemblies there is a copy.txt file.
 This contains a list of dll's you need to copy over.
 This can be done with the click of a button inside the Unity Editor.
 - In Assets/StationeersMods is the exporter plugin for Unity.
 You should update this with the latest version of StationeersMods-exporter.zip from [Github](https://github.com/jixxed/StationeersMods/releases).
 - Open the folder in the Unity Hub and open the project.